hard water stains

 Glass Shower Doors

 Glass doors are often the hardest hit by limescale.
+That is primarily due to the minerals and calcium found in water and varies on depending whether you have hard or soft water.
 Vinegar sprays can help, but they often leave streaks on surfaces.
 This is where specialized products shine.

-Many homeowners say this restores glass to a like-new appearance when DIY fails.
+Many homeowners say this restores glass to a like-new appearance when DIY methods fails.

 Tiles and Grout